safbc/Ethereum/README.md

 ##Monitoring the network

-The /monitoring folder contains a Dockerfile and nodejs app.json for building a custom Docker container with a version of the [https://github.com/cubedro/eth-net-intelligence-api](https://github.com/cubedro/eth-net-intelligence-api) RPC monitoring agent.
+See the [docker](https://github.com/springblock/BlockchainInfrastructure/tree/master/docker) folder for the ``docker-agent.sh`` script that will start a Docker container with a version of the [https://github.com/cubedro/eth-net-intelligence-api](https://github.com/cubedro/eth-net-intelligence-api) RPC monitoring agent.

-This agent will publish the collected data to the private eth-stats based website at (http://41.76.226.170:3000).
+This agent will publish the collected data to the private eth-stats website dashboard at (http://41.76.226.170:3000).
-Read the comments in the Dockerfile for building and run instructions.